Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: The Action and Equations of Motion

 Next we shall find the $tt,rr$ and $\theta\theta$ components of the Einstein equation (\ref{4}).
 We shall explicitly show the form of the stress energy tensor and Einstein tensor for the $tt$ case, and then present the rest of the equations.

 We begin with the Einstein tensor for the $tt$ component, which is the same as in \cite{PhysRevD.90.124063BHhairexample},

-The stress energy tensor is somewhat more complicated as it contains the double dual Riemann tensor and the second order derivatives of the scalar field.
+The stress energy tensor is more complicated as it contains the double dual Riemann tensor and the second-order derivatives of the scalar field.
 When the smoke clears, and we simplify as far as we can, the stress energy tensor component takes on the form,

 This leads to the $tt$ equation of motion,